hiero-ledger/hiero/howto-transfer.md

 Next to the discussions we have a weekly community call that is open to attend.
 More information about that and other Hiero appoitnments and events can be found in our [public calender](https://zoom-lfx.platform.linuxfoundation.org/meetings/lf-decentralized-trust?view=week).

-To start submitting, transferring, or creating a project to Hiero, the technical steering committee (TSC) must be informed.
+To start submitting, transferring, or creating a project to Hiero, the [technical steering committee (TSC)](https://github.com/hiero-ledger/tsc?tab=readme-ov-file#overview) must be informed.
-Individual maintainers of the projects form the TSC and will decide what projects will be part of Hiero.
+Individual maintainers of the Hiero projects form the TSC and will decide what projects will be part of Hiero.
-If you want to contact the TSC regarding adding a project to Hiero, the best way is by open an issue in the [TSC repo](https://github.com/LFDT-Hiero/tsc).

 ## Minimal requirements of a project